pnp/powerplatform-prompts/prompts/ai-builder/summarise-employee-feedback/README.md

 ## Prompt

-Analyse this employee feedback; [Employee Feedback] and identify the top three primary areas of concern.
+Analyse this [Employee Feedback] and identify the top three primary areas of concern.
 Provide a concise summary of each issue and propose potential solutions to address each one.

 ### Supported Language(s)